 Church Safety vs Church Security: Does the Name Matter

 Back in 2013, I published my first blog about church safety called “Safety or Security?
 What’s in a name?”
-It is, to the day, still one of the most frequently read pieces on site.
+It is, to this day, still one of the most frequently read pieces on the site.
 I’m on a journey.
 I don’t always agree with everything I said or thought 10 years ago, so I decided to revisit this topic and see how my thoughts have changed and what has stayed the same.
-So does it matter if you call it church safety or church security?
+So, does it matter if you call it church safety or church security?
 I still say it does…usually.

 If you visit church safety Facebook groups, you’ll see this scene on a regular basis: A person comes into the group and asks about something for their “security team”.
 25 members will then all either “contribute” how the laws in their state don’t allow them to be called security or they will admonish the poster and tell them it’s illegal, even without knowing the laws of that person’s state.